 In addition to members of the Tutsi minority, moderate Hutus who refused to participate in the genocide were also targeted, as were members of an indigenous group in Rwanda known as the Twa.

 Genocide survivors Dada Gasirabo, Régine King and Philibert Muzima remember being on the run and hiding during the genocide, and the intense fear they felt.

 Video: Dada Gasirabo – When the plane was shot down

 Video: Philibert Muzima - The place of carnage

 Confronting a genocide’s legacy

-In Canada, members of the Rwandan‐Canadian community have come together to offer solidarity and support for genocide survivors and their families and to commemorate the genocide.
-They have also taken steps to pursue justice against suspected perpetrators to ensure they can be held accountable for their actions.
+In Canada, members of the Rwandan Canadian community came together to offer solidarity and support for genocide survivors and their families and to commemorate the genocide.
+They also took steps to pursue justice against suspected perpetrators to ensure they can be held accountable for their actions.

 Professor Régine King talks about what she envisions justice to mean in the aftermath of the genocide.

 Video: Régine King – Justice is this big